gorlapraveen/firefox_b2b_comm_radio_addon/README.md

 **What feature, release, or product can others work on during the program (September - December 2018)?**

-_*Contributions from other collaborative individuals and Team members are accepted in each and every area of the project.
+_*Contributions from other collaborative individuals and Team members are **Welcome** in each and every area of the project.
 However, it is great to get collaboration for the following.*_

 1. Firefox integration with GNU radio.
 2. Developing browser add-ons for the above implementation.